swiftlang/swift-org-website/_posts/2024-01-25-summer-of-code-2023-summary.md

 * Incremental Parsing in SwiftParser
 * KeyPath inference and diagnostic improvements

-We’d like to extend our sincere thanks to the participants and mentors for completing these awesome project, and use this post to highlight their work to the wider community.
+We’d like to extend our sincere thanks to the participants and mentors for completing these awesome projects, and use this post to highlight their work to the wider community.
 Below, each project is described in a small summary.

 We are always looking for ideas, mentors, and general input about how we can make Swift’s ecosystem more inclusive and easier to participate in.
-If you have some ideas, would like to become a mentor in future editions, or if you’re just curious about other project ideas that were floated during previous editions, we visit the [dedicated GSoC category](https://forums.swift.org/c/development/gsoc/98)on the Swift forums.
+If you have some ideas, would like to become a mentor in future editions, or if you’re just curious about other project ideas that were floated during previous editions, visit the [dedicated GSoC category](https://forums.swift.org/c/development/gsoc/98) on the Swift forums.
 You can also check out [last year’s GSoC summary blog post](https://www.swift.org/blog/swift-summer-of-code-2022-summary/), where we highlighted last year’s projects.

 If you’re interested in participating as a Mentee, keep an eye on the official [GSoC schedule](https://summerofcode.withgoogle.com/) and on the Swift forum’s [GSoC category](https://forums.swift.org/c/development/gsoc/98).